apdevelop/digital-thermometer-ds2480b-ds18b20/README.md

 ![Demo screenshot](https://github.com/apdevelop/digital-thermometer-ds2480b-ds18b20/blob/master/Docs/DigitalThermometerScreenshot.png)

-### Technologies
-Developed using MS Visual Studio 2017, C#, .NET Framework 4.5.2, WPF for UI, NET Core 2.1.
-Application code separation according to MVVM pattern.
-1-Wire functions are implemented in separate .NET Standard 1.0 assembly.
-Unit tests implemented using NUnit.

 ### Why DS2480B ?
-This Serial 1-Wire Driver allows fine tuning of bus signal parameters, which is necessary for working on long cables and/or with large number of devices on bus.
+The `DS2480B` Serial 1-Wire Driver (UART to 1-Wire bridge) allows fine tuning of bus signal parameters, which is necessary for working on long cables and/or with large number of devices on bus.

+### Three implementations of demo application
+* App uses .NET Framework 4.5.2 runs on Windows platform only, due to WPF.
+* ConsoleApp uses .NET Core 2.1, was tested on Raspberry PI 3 (Raspberry Pi OS Lite).
+* AvaloniaApp uses .NET Core 2.1 and Avalonia UI Framework, was tested on Raspberry PI 3 (Raspberry Pi OS with desktop).

 ### Getting started with demo application
 * Connect any 1-Wire bus adapter, based on `DS2480B` chip to USB or serial port on PC (For example, with FT232RL USB-UART adapter).